 Hi there!
 Thank you for taking the time to visit my professional website.
 I’m Stormy!
 Yes, that is my real name.
 Sadly, I hate storms.
 As you can see already, this page will be slightly less formal, but I wanted to share a bit more about what I do and my personality.

-Before heading back home, I was on the opposite coast working in-house as a Reporter and In-Stadium Emcee for the Carolina Panthers, and covering DI collegiate athletics as a sideline reporter for various networks including ESPN/SEC Network and Raycom Sports.
-My journalistic career did, however, begin out West--The Mountain West to be exact, where I was trained as a “one-man-band” (one-lady-band?) multimedia journalist.
+I guess I can start to wrap up “my work journey” haha.
+Before the VGK, I was on the opposite coast working in-house as a Reporter and In-Stadium Emcee for the Carolina Panthers in Charlotte.
+The Queen City is also where I got my start with the ESPN/SEC Network family and Raycom Sports.
+My journalistic career did, however, begin out West--The Mountain West to be exact, where I was trained as a “one-man-band” (one-lady-band?) multimedia journalist, covering all 18 of the league's men's and women's sports.

 While I may not be the star athlete of my parents’ dreams, I have the pleasure of talking about the sports we all love for a living.